aceinthedeck/stock-api/ReadMe.md

 ### Run the application

-To run the application using docker use the following command
+To run the application using docker use the following command from the directory root

 ```
 docker-compose up